AIA Ohio Honor Awards

 The nominations may also include the following:

-1. A written statement (not to exceed four pages) illustrating how the individual has impacted his/her community.
+1. A written statement illustrating how the individual has impacted his/her community.
 Include a list of the candidate’s participation in community boards or panels with supporting documentation on how that participation has positively impacted the community.

-The candidate may also include up to four additional letters of support that act as documentation in support of the candidate’s public service efforts.
+The candidate may also include up to six letters of support that act as documentation in support of the candidate’s public service efforts.
 Each letter shall not exceed one page.
-The authors of these letters shall not be restricted to members of the profession or Institute, although they should have a direct understanding and knowledge of the candidate’s contributions.
-It is highly recommended that those providing letters of support do so for only one candidate for the Public Service Award each year.
+The authors of these letters shall not be restricted to members of the profession, AIA Ohio or the Institute, although they should have a direct understanding and knowledge of the candidate’s contributions.

 Submission Format